Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 7. Anker Soundcore Life Q20

-Anker Life Q20 are great everyday noise cancellers with excellent battery performance.
+Anker Life Q20 are great everyday noise cancellers with excellent battery performance that are worth picking.

 - Good ANC